Sources: Woodland area and planting

 Further information on current and closed grant schemes in Great Britain is available at www.forestry.gov.uk/planting.

-Local estimates for areas of planting and restocking which are not FC and which are not grant-aided are included for England, Wales and Scotland, where possible, but no estimates have been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
+Local estimates for private sector areas of planting and restocking which are not grant-aided are included for England, Wales and Scotland, where possible, but no estimates have been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
 Estimates of non-grant-aided planting and restocking are relatively small (less than one thousand hectares annually), and it has been assumed that all of this area is broadleaves.
 It is assumed that there is no non-FS non-grant aided new planting and restocking in Northern Ireland.

 The use of natural regeneration in non-clearfell systems is increasing substantially - particularly for broadleaves in England.
 These systems are not satisfactorily represented by measuring restocking area within any given year, and so broadleaf planting is likely to be under-reported in this release and other statistics.

-Figures for Northern Ireland (Forest Service and non-Forest Service woodland) are provided by the Forest Service (www.dardni.gov.uk/forestry).
+Figures for Northern Ireland (Forest Service and private sector woodland) are provided by the Forest Service (www.dardni.gov.uk/forestry).

 Further information on administrative sources can be found at: www.forestry.gov.uk/forestry/infd-832ey5